Linggu Temple: Linggu Pagoda

 In the temple, there is also a Three Superb Tablet, on which a painting of Baozhi painted by Wu Daozi, a famous painter; a memorial poem written by Li Bai, a Tang dynasty poet; calligraphy written by Yan Zhenqing, a well-known Tang dynasty calligrapher, is inscribed.
 Since the three were all masters in their own field in the Tang dynasty, the tablet was considered Three Superb Tablet.
 Unfortunately, the original tablet was broken in warfare, the present one is a duplicate made during the reign of the Qianlong Emperor of the Qing dynasty.

+Artistic depictions of Linggu Monastery

+The Linggu Monastery is shown on Tshurpu Scroll which the Yongle Emperor commissioned in 1407.